 - 1) Set air control to desired setting.
 If smoke pours down across the glass (waterfall effect), this indicates you have shut the control down too soon or you are using too low a setting.
-As every home's heating needs vary (i.e. insulation, windows, climate, etc.), the proper setting can only be found by trial and error and should be noted for future - 2) To refuel, adjust air control to "H" (Start) position, and give the fire time to brighten.
-Open door slowly, this will prevent backpuffing. - 3) Use wood of different shape, diameter and length (up to 18"(457mm)).
-Load your wood from side to side and try to place the logs so that air can flow between them.
-Always use dry wood. - 4) Do not load fuel to a height or in such a manner that would be hazardous when opening the door.
+As every home's heating needs vary (i.e. insulation, windows, climate, etc.), the proper setting can only be found by trial and error and should be noted for future burns. - 2) To refuel, adjust air control to "High" position(all the way to the left), and give the fire time to brighten.
+Open door slowly, this will prevent backpuffing. - Use wood of different shape, diameter and length (recommended 16").
+Load your wood and try to place the logs so that air can flow between them.
+Always use dry wood. - 4) Do not load fuel to a height or in such a manner that would be hazardous when opening the door. - For extended or overnight burns, unsplit logs are preferred.
+Remember to char the wood completely on "High" setting before adjusting air control for overnight burn.